 Before proceeding with any underground work, whether on a job site or even at home, the best practice is to review the site is for any possible utilities or underground structures.
-Carrying out a time-saving site inspection and survey using our ground penetrating radar system will ensure you or your team is well informed about what lies below the ground surface giving you the best chance make clearer and more cost-effective decisions around a planned project.
+With and underground service locator, you're carrying out a time-saving site inspection and survey using our ground penetrating radar system will ensure you or your team is well informed about what lies below the ground surface giving you the best chance make clearer and more cost-effective decisions around a planned project.
 Projects proceed without a hitch saving costly delays, additional unexpected costs giving a successful outcome.
 Qld Utility Locating Services are experts (certified) in the use of GPR (ground penetrating radar) to find not only service utilities like water, power or other services, but we’re also to find underground structures, soil, rock, water sources, underground voids (natural and man-made) and cracks.

 Ground penetrating radar is a geophysical method of locating that uses radar pulses to image what is under the ground.
 GPR is a non-destructive method uses electromagnetic radiation in the microwave band (UHF/VHF frequencies).

 GPR detects the reflected signals from subsurface structures and has a wide range of applications including locating rock, soil, ice, water, pavements and underground structures.
 It’s also used to detect changes in material, and voids and cracks.

 The depth range of GPR is limited by the electrical conductivity of the ground, the transmitted center frequency and the radiated power.
 As conductivity increases, the penetration depth also decreases.
 This is because the electromagnetic energy is more quickly dissipated into heat, causing a loss in signal strength at depth.